 The Paragon: He inspired Miles to take up the mask after his death.
 On a grander level, the rest of the superhero community considers him, untrained as he is, to be potentially a greater hero than any of them, and SHIELD takes to training him to fulfill these expectations.

 Parental Abandonment: Leaving him with Ben and May.
 Interestingly, we're given conflicting accounts of how it happened; either Mary & Richard died when Bruce Banner first transformed into the Hulk when Peter was a baby, or in a plane crash with Eddie Brock's parents when Peter was a boy.
 Marvel Wikia maintains that the latter is just a cover, though the video game treated that supposed cover story as real and used it as a plot point.

-Reluctant Superhero: Averted.
-Peter Parker may have had his resolve question, but he never retired or quit from the job in spite of being told not to repeatedly.
+Reluctant Hero: Averted.
+Peter Parker may have had his resolve questioned, but he never retired or quit from the job in spite of being told to repeatedly.
 This is completely different from his 616 counterpart.

 Save the Villain: Truly noble on Peter's part to want to save even his worst enemies.
 In Ultimate Enemy #2, he saw Doctor Octopus in trouble and went out to save him.
 Jessica Drew tried to stop him and argued that Ock has done nothing, but tried to ruin their lives and he deserves to die.
 Peter disagrees.

 Small Steps Hero: During Ultimatum, after New York is decimated by a tidal wave, almost every remaining hero runs off to save the world from Magneto and Dr. Doom.
 Spider-Man stays in New York to save people, diving into the water to search for survivors.

 Socially-Awkward Hero: Much like his predecessor, Peter was this in the Ultimate Universe.
 Unlike his predecessor, this Peter Parker did not become less socially awkward progressively due to character development instead of becoming more mainstream.